slclibraries/library-repositories/README.md

 A collection of all known College and University libraries that use GitHub, or another similar space, to host their code.
 This collection is in A-Z order.

+When you submit an issue or request please include the following:
+* Location
+* Institution Name
+* Repository Link (GitHub, Codeberg, Gitea, or similar)

 ## Africa
 ## Asia
 ## Europe